 resources to be concentrated on the most difficult-to-reach subpopulations.

 To some extent, the response rate problem is an intractable issue of

-social change, but we expect to learn new ways to encourage participation
+social change, however we studied new ways to encourage participation

 through experiments that study participatory response.

-Our node consists of a multi-faceted methodological research
+Our node consisted of a multi-faceted methodological research

 program to assist the Census Bureau in increasing census accuracy for

 2020, while at the same time decreasing total census cost.
 In addition, we used our program to engage colleagues and students, both at Carnegie